Board of Directors

 Mr. Page most recently served on the corporate boards and audit committees of Lowe’s Companies, Inc., PACCAR, Inc., and Liberty Mutual Holding Company Inc., where he was lead director, and on the board of trustees at Loyola Marymount University.
 He chaired the audit committees at PACCAR and Lowe’s.
 Mr. Page currently serves as a trustee of Mount St. Mary’s College and the Catholic Education Foundation.

 The current leadership structure of our Board of Directors comprises a non-independent Chairman of the Board and an independent director serving as the Lead Independent Director.
 Under our Corporate Governance Guidelines, the Board of Directors will annually designate one independent director to serve as the Lead Independent Director at such times as the Chairman of the Board is not an independent director.
-Timothy Conver, who is our former Chief Executive Officer, serves as our Chairman of the Board and does not qualify as independent under SEC and NASDAQ regulations.
-In December 2016, the Board elected Edward Muller to serve as the Lead Independent Director.
+Wahid Nawabi, who is our current Chief Executive Officer, serves as our Chairman of the Board and does not qualify as independent under SEC and NASDAQ regulations.
+In September 2021, the Board elected Edward Muller to serve as the Lead Independent Director.

 The Chairman of the Board presides over meetings of the Board and stockholders, consults and advises the Board and its committees on the business and affairs of the company, and performs such other duties as may be assigned by the Board.